Note: This course is not available in 2021.

 5. Where relevant, admission will be awarded to the highest ranked applicants or applicants selected based on the relevant requirements.

 6.(1) The course consists of units to a total value of 48 points.

 (2) Units must be selected in accordance with the course structure, as set out in these rules.

 7.(1) To make satisfactory progress in a calendar year a student must pass units to a value of at least half the total value of units in which they remain enrolled after the final date for withdrawal without academic penalty.

 (2) A student who fails the Research Proposal component will be deemed to have not made satisfactory progress.

 (3) For the dissertation component of the higher degree by research preliminary course the relevant board determines whether satisfactory progress has been made, having regard to the report of the student's Coordinating supervisor.

-8. A student who has not achieved a result of Ungraded Pass (UP) for the ACE module when their progress status is assessed will not have made satisfactory progress even if they have met the other requirements for satisfactory progress in Rule 7.
+8. A student who has not achieved a result of Ungraded Pass (UP) for the Communication and Research Skills module (the CARS module) when their progress status is assessed will not have made satisfactory progress even if they have met the other requirements for satisfactory progress in Rule 7.

 9.(1) A student who makes satisfactory progress is assigned the status of 'Good Standing'.